-Chris Riley was named Virginia Tech head volleyball coach in 2006 and is entering his eighth season at the helm.
+Chris Riley was named Virginia Tech head volleyball coach in 2006 and is entering his 10th season at the helm.

 |Seasons at VT||Ninth Season|